giovanni-caiazzo/react-addressable-sliders/README.md

 # react-addressable-sliders
-React Sliders where each range has its own id and so can be easily addressed and identified
+React Slider with support for multi ranges.
+Each range has its own id and so can be easily addressed and identified.